 Digital strategy, Fundraising

-Acquiring new donors is a costly but crucial undertaking for nearly every nonprofit, and that first gift can often be a big investment – one that might even take a while to return.
-Many of our nonprofit partners approach us to help them with retention in order to return their investments sooner or simply to boost existing returns within their digital marketing programs.
+Acquiring new donors is a costly but crucial undertaking for nearly every nonprofit, and in today’s nonprofit landscape, costs are only rising while organizations strive to raise more revenue with fewer resources.
+Many of our nonprofit partners approach us to help them with donor cultivation and retention strategies in order to return their investments sooner and retain donors for the long term through their marketing programs.

-With a strong marketing program, we can be confident that a new donor will pay for themselves several times over in the course of their relationship with a nonprofit.
-Since keeping donors around for the long haul is a top priority for so many, we’ve put together some strategies that can help your organization keep your donors active for years to come.
+With a strong donor cultivation plan, we can be confident that a new supporter will pay for themselves several times over in the course of their relationship with a nonprofit.
+Keeping donors around for the long haul is a top priority for so many – so read on to learn some of the top strategies that can help your organization keep your donors active and engaged with your mission for years to come:

-One of the main questions we hear from our partners is whether they should consider a customized marketing program for their mid- and high-level donor groups.
+One of the main questions we hear from our partners is whether they should consider a customized marketing program for smaller and specific groups of donors.
 The answer is yes – but make sure you have a deep understanding of your segments before you start.
-After all, the type of experience and relationship a $25 donor might expect is almost certainly different from what a $10,000 donor might expect – and the retention strategies for those segments should be appropriately different.

 We recommend beginning with a deep dive into your donor data to understand the distributions of contributions within your donor file (we can help with that!) in order to create segments that truly group similar donors together.

-Next, it’s important to understand how each group responds to your marketing program.
-For example, a high-value donor who has been giving for 20 years and who already has a deep understanding of your programmatic work could be a good fit for a reduced and customized marketing experience.
+- How long have they been on your list?
+A high-value donor who has been giving for 20 years and who already has a deep understanding of your programmatic work could be a good fit for a reduced and customized marketing experience.
 In contrast, a donor who you brought in from an ad campaign may need more frequent touches and mission-driven content to help understand why they should continue supporting your work in the future and may not be a candidate for a highly reduced email stream.

-For virtually any segment of your file – including high-value donors – engagement messages are one of the best ways to retain and reactivate donors.
-These messages can include report-backs, surveys, quizzes, updates from the field – anything that doesn’t include a hard fundraising ask.
+For virtually any segment of your file, including high-value donors, engagement messages are one of the best ways to retain and reactivate donors.
+These stewardship messages can include report-backs, surveys, quizzes, and updates from the field – anything that doesn’t include a hard fundraising ask.
 We’ve found that engagement emails are not only important reminders of your work and mission to donors but also serve to raise impressive amounts of revenue from passive don’t-feel-like-they’re-an-ask asks.

-The right channel for the right audience and message
+The right channel for the right audience and stewardship message

 Many nonprofits assume that driving retention requires minimizing email volume and solicitations – and this can certainly be the right approach for some donors!
-However, before you opt a donor out of email entirely, consider what communication format and frequency would be best for each individual.
+However, before you exclude a donor from touchpoints entirely, consider what communication format and frequency would be best for each individual.

 Pure cultivation and stewardship

 One of the best ways we’ve found to keep donors around for the long haul has been to craft a robust cultivation and stewardship plan replete with impact reports, notes from senior leadership, webinar invites, and explanatory content about your programs.
-The important differentiator between these messages and other engagement messages is that there isn’t an ask at all – save, perhaps, to learn more about a topic or register for a webinar.
-Depending on the size of your audience and their specific bent for content, this usually turns out to be one big cultivation moment each quarter or month.
+The important differentiator between these messages and other engagement messages is that there isn’t an ask at all – except, perhaps, to learn more about a topic or register for a webinar.
+Depending on the size of your audience and their content preferences, this usually turns out to be one big cultivation moment each quarter or month.

 Special touches that show you understand